NitroPoops/NitroPoops/README.md

-harry the hamster and billy and horse are friends
+harry the hamster and billy and horse are friends I